azim4424/Mini-Shazam-Python-Audio-Processing/README.md

 5. Determine best match

 ## Results
+You can find the exact results in the plots inside the images folder.
+The last plot shows that the highest similarty score was shown at time 5 seconds which was the start of the clip.

 ## How to Run
-1. Install dependencies
+1. Install requirements
-2. Open the notebook
+2. Open the notebook or main.py
-3. Run the cells
+3. Run the cells or the python file

 N.B: You can either run the .py file or the .ipynb (jupyter notebook) file depending on what you have installed.
+Please create a folder locally in your machine for the whole project with the exact same folders inside (code, images and Audio) for the .py file or the notebook to compile correctly.
+The images of the plots will be saved inside the images folder after running.